rpekcetin/RPEKCETIN/README.md

-### Greetings, I'm Baran Can Atbaş 👋
+### Greetings, I'm Recep Muhammet Pekçetin 👋
-- I have been dealing with software since 2018.
+- I have been dealing with software since 2019.
-- I have worked on php and vuejs before.
-- I’m currently working on Go and nodejs
+- I’m currently working on reactjs and nodejs

 ## My Stats: